LogicAppUnit/TestingFramework/README.md

 | LogicAppUnit.Samples.LogicApps.Tests | Example test project that demonstrates the features of the testing framework.
 | LogicAppUnit.Samples.LogicApps | Workflows that are tested by the example test project. |

-You can get the *LogicAppUnit* testing framework package from nuget: https://www.nuget.org/packages/LogicAppUnit/
+You can download the *LogicAppUnit* testing framework package from nuget: https://www.nuget.org/packages/LogicAppUnit/

-The best way to understand how the framework works and how to write test using it is to read this information and look at the example tests in the *LogicAppUnit.Samples.LogicApps.Tests* project.
+The best way to understand how the framework works and how to write tests using it is to read this information and look at the example tests in the *LogicAppUnit.Samples.LogicApps.Tests* project.

 # Contents